VirtusLab/scala-cli/website/docs/overview.md

 sidebar_position: 1
 ---

-The `scala` CLI aims at making it easier to run, test, and package, Scala sources.
+The `scala-cli` CLI aims at making it easier to run, test, and package, Scala sources.

 It can:
 - compile Scala code,